William Kreutzer Jr.: After the shootings

-On March 10, 2009, Kreutzer re-pleaded guilty to one count of premeditated murder and attempted premeditated murder and 16 counts of aggravated assault.
+On March 10, 2009, Kreutzer re-pleaded guilty to one count of premeditated murder and attempted premeditated murder, and 16 counts of aggravated assault.
 The plea deal would spare him the death penalty, and he faced up to life in prison.
 Military justice, as a rule, does provide for parole of prisoners, though it is unclear whether Kreutzer will qualify for parole within his natural life span.

-On March 24, 2009, after a trial at Fort Bragg, North Carolina, Kreutzer was convicted of one specification of premeditated murder, 18 specifications of attempted murder, one specification of violating a general order by transporting weapons on post, and one specification of larceny of government property (theft of government ammunition).
+On March 24, 2009, after a trial at Fort Bragg, Kreutzer was formally convicted of one specification of premeditated murder, 18 specifications of attempted murder, one specification of violating a general order by transporting weapons on post, and one specification of larceny of government property (theft of government ammunition).

 Prior to his sentencing, Kreutzer stood at attention while a member of his defense team read his unsworn statement to members of the court:

 To each and every person that I hurt directly by shooting them; and to each and every person affected by my actions, whether it be a family member, loved one, co-worker, neighbor or friend - I offer my most heartfelt, sincere apology to each of you ...
 Words are inadequate to express the deep sense of shame and remorse that I feel for the harm that I caused.
 I apologize and am deeply sorry for what I have done.

 According to the Army News Service, in Kreutzer's unsworn statement, he closed with saying he can't change the past, so his heartfelt and sincere desire was to provide any measure of help, closure, and comfort he can to all of his victims.

 Another member of Kreutzer's defense team made brief remarks, suggesting clemency in the sentencing since Kreutzer had been a role model prisoner for the past 13 years.
 Colonel Patrick Parrish, the military judge at Fort Bragg, then ruled that in addition to life in prison, Kreutzer should be reduced in rank to E-1, forfeit pay and allowances, and be given a dishonorable discharge.

 Charges

-Kreutzer pleaded guilty to 20 counts:
+Kreutzer pleaded guilty to 20 counts in relation to the shooting: